Kamran Mir Hazar: Literary work

 Kamran Mir Hazar has established Raha Pen in 2002.

 in July 2012, a collection of Kamran Mir Hazar's poetries have been translated and published in Spanish.
 This collection is titled Chorro De Ciervos.
+Book Stream of Deer which is an English version of his poems published in 2014.

 In 2014, a poetry anthology and a collaborative poem titled Poems for the Hazara published by Kamran Mir Hazar.
 125 poets from 68 countries have contributed to this book.
-Book Stream of Deer which is an English version of his poems published in 2014.